AlexKalopsia/bit-hunter/README.md

 # BitHunter

-BitHunter is a tool to pull trophy information and apply custom frames to their images.
+BitHunter is a tool to pull PS4 game trophies information and/or apply custom frames to the trophy images.
 The tool can be configured to export to multiple image sizes and multiple formats.

 ## How to use